Website Domain Migration: Step-by-Step Guide to Avoid SEO Loss + Checklist

 Changing your domain is a complex and high-stakes process that requires thorough preparation, technical precision, and strategic planning.
 While it may seem overwhelming, a well-executed migration can minimize traffic loss—and even lead to long-term growth.
 The key is to approach each step with care, from technical redirects and analytics adjustments to content updates and user communication.

-To make your migration smoother, Promodo offers a free domain change checklist that helps businesses stay on track throughout the entire process.
-It’s a practical tool our SEO specialists use internally—and now we’re sharing it with you.
+To make your website migration and SEO smoother, Promodo offers a free domain change checklist that helps businesses stay on track throughout the entire process.
+It’s a practical tool gathers best practices for migrating to a new SEO site that our specialists use internally—and now we’re sharing it with you.

 Need support during your migration?